aprilwebster/conversation-simple/README.md

 * This performs two actions:
   - Creates the app
   - Creates a Conversation service instance that the user needs for workspace creation
+  - Creates a Tone service instance that the user needs for workspace creation

 * The status of the deployment is shown.
 This can take some time.